-When most people think of a rocket booster, they envision the violent combustion that propels the booster forward and gives off immense heat during operation.
+When most people think of rocket propulsion systems, they envision the violent combustion that propels the booster forward and gives off immense heat during operation.

 But heat isn’t the only extreme condition rocket boosters endure.
 These systems have components that see subzero temperatures as well.
 Rocket fuel is often stored as a liquid propellant (e.g. liquid hydrogen, liquid oxygen, etc.) which must be kept in cryogenic conditions.
 Temperatures in these fuel tanks can be as low as -450°F. These extremely low temperatures call for extreme materials, especially in mechanical seal applications such as rocket boosters.